Reserving the TLC Learning Lab

-- Participate in all five workshops.
-Participants are encouraged to seek a Mid-Quarter Inquiry (MQI) survey.
+- Participate in all five workshops and participate in the TLC Canvas Community Site.
+Participants are also encouraged to seek a Mid-Quarter Inquiry (MQI) survey.
 MQI feedback will help inform plans to teach in the rooms or inform future teaching plans for those already teaching in the building.

 - Who can enroll in the TLC Series and how do I apply?

 - Fall 2023 applications are now closed.
 Winter 2024 applications will open in November, 2023.

 Participation in the TLC Series is open to UC Davis faculty, graduate student instructors and TAs.
 Faculty will receive priority if space becomes limited.

 Participation in the series is voluntary and not a requirement for teaching in the TLC.

 Introduction to the Teaching and Learning Complex Leveraging Educational Technologies in Flexible Teaching Spaces Facilitating Student Interaction in the Active Learning Classroom Managing Student Groups in the Active Learning Classroom Assessing Student Learning in the Active Learning Classroom

 This session is designed to orient instructors to the TLC, its features, and opportunities to engage students through active learning in the building’s flexible spaces.
 We will discuss an array of common challenges and introduce strategies to address them.